Changemaking for the Common Good

 Changemaking is positive social impact that can be achieved in many ways by students, faculty and staff to ignite positive social change in our ÃÛÌÒ´«Ã½.

 At St. ÃÛÌÒ´«Ã½, we have a long tradition of working for the common good as it relates to the Catholic Intellectual Tradition.
-Distinguishing Changemaking from service allows us to focus our energy and resources on developing solutions that change the systems that perpetuate inequities and injustices that have been influenced by service.
+Distinguishing Changemaking as encompassing ÃÛÌÒ´«Ã½ engagement allows us to focus our energy and resources on developing solutions that transform the systems that perpetuate inequities and injustices, leveraging ÃÛÌÒ´«Ã½ engagement as a vital means to drive positive social change.
+Join us in walking alongside others, discovering new perspectives, and making a lasting impact.

 Get started with Changemaking for the Common Good at St. ÃÛÌÒ´«Ã½ by participating in one of our events.